oxchin/web-oxy/web-nightly-r1/Currency/README.md

 - **API errors**: Verify API key and backend status
 - **Network issues**: Check backend URL and connectivity

-## 📝 License
+## 📄 License

-This project is part of the web-oxy repository.
+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing